crashworks3d/Iron_Man_Servo/README.md

 ## **WARNING!!!**

-If you have an AM2, AM3 or AM4 board, _**DO NOT USE THIS CODE!!!**_  Use our code in the GitHub repository here: [Iron_Man_Servo_AM](https://github.com/crashworks3d/Iron_Man_Servo_AM).
+If you have an AM2, AM3 or AM4 board, DO NOT USE THIS CODE!!!
 Attempting to upload this code will void any support and potentially render your board useless.
+For a copy of the AM source code, contact us with your order number.

 ## Getting Started